Why did you choose wilderness therapy, as opposed to practicing therapy in more traditional settings?

 What are your strengths as a wilderness therapist?

 There is no cookie-cutter way of going through Open Sky.
 I love collaborating with my young adult students and their families to individualize what they want to accomplish at Open Sky.
 One of my strengths is meeting students where they are at in order to assess and develop a plan that supports their growth.
-My goal is to inspire students to understand and invest in themselves.
+My goal as a young adult therapist is to inspire students to understand and invest in themselves.
 In order to do this, we need to understand what is happening and then what do we need to do to head forward.
 With my varied background and interests, I am able to draw on different modalities like creative therapies, podcasts, music, books, and articles to help students identify what’s going on and how can they be their own agent for change.

 What do you enjoy about working with young adults, specifically?